stevebeauge/vite-plugin-typed-css-modules/packages/vite-plugin-typed-css-modules/README.md

 Currently, the plugin does not require any configuration.
 It automatically processes files with `.css` and `.scss` extensions.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+We appreciate your help in improving this project.

 ## License

 Apache License 2.0